PeteHaitch/phd_thesis/markdown/paper_reviews.md

 Correlations of z-scores are computed using the method implemented in `comb-P`.

 > We recommend calculating correlation and subsequently combining the pvalues of sites located within 200 bp.
 In our experience correlation typically becomes much weaker beyond this point, so the users do not generally need to alter this parameter.
-However, it may be approprtiate to increase the value of this parameter when analyzing very noisy data.
+However, it may be appropriate to increase the value of this parameter when analyzing very noisy data.

 Sounds fair.